second-state/SewUp/README.md

 }
 ```

+### Testing
 Run `cargo build --release --target=wasm32-unknown-unknown`, then the contract will build in `target/wasm32-unknown-unknown/release/*.wasm`
 Besides, you can run deploy the ewasm contract on [WasmEdge](https://github.com/WasmEdge/WasmEdge) and run tests on it with `cargo test`.

+### Debugging
 Furthermore, you can debug your ewasm contract with debug macro `sewup::ewasm_dbg!`, and run the contract with message output by `cargo test -- --nocapture`.
 To learn more about the usage, you check out the examples in the [example](./examples/) folder.

-## Development
+## SewUp Development
-The workspace have several project, the contract project should build with target
+There are two projects and serveral examples in the workspace, the contract project should build with target
 `wasm32-unknown-unknown` and the flag `-C link-arg=--export-table`.

-You can run `cargo test` in each example to check on the test your modification.
+You can run `cargo test` in each example folder to check on the test your modification.

 It is easy to participate with help want issues and the good first issues.
 Less but not least, please feel free to open any issue on this porject.